sfu-ireceptor/turnkey-service-php/doc/updating_the_database_1.4.md

 ## Upgrading your repository data for the AIRR v1.4 specification

-As of September 2022 the AIRR Community released the [AIRR v1.4 specification](https://www.antibodysociety.org/airr-community/airr-community-standards-v1-4-now-available/) (see the [release notes](https://docs.airr-community.org/en/stable/news.html)). iReceptor v4.0 supports this new specification, but to be compliant, some data updates in your repository are required.
-These updates are primarily around being more precise in the specification, with the key change being the conversion of `string` fields to combined `numerical` and unit `ontology` fields.
+As of September 2022 the AIRR Community released the [AIRR v1.4 specification](https://www.antibodysociety.org/airr-community/airr-community-standards-v1-4-now-available/) (see the [release notes](https://docs.airr-community.org/en/stable/news.html)). iReceptor v4.0 supports this new specification, but some data updates in your repository are required.
+These updates are about being more precise with the data, with the key change being the conversion of `string` fields to combined `numerical` and unit `ontology` fields.

 The main fields impacted by these changes are: